EJSFF/NY/index.md

 ***

 ## New York dairies are increasingly consolidated, with a few large farms responsible for the majority of agriculture's climate impact.
 12% of New York dairies account for nearly 70% of New York's dairy cow population.
 In 2017, only 561 farms in New York state had herd sizes over 200 cows.
 These operations are responsible for the bulk of methane emissions from animal agriculture.
-Integrating mitigating strategies to reduce emissions from these operations has the potential to reduce overall state emissions.

 <iframe title="NY State Milk Cow Inventory" aria-label="Interactive area chart" id="datawrapper-chart-WxmCn" src="https://datawrapper.dwcdn.net/WxmCn/5/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="400"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>

 ***